How to hide picture folders and keep your photos private on a Mac

 What this means is that co-workers and hackers could still access your private photos after you’ve logged in, so it’s mainly a security feature to prevent someone who has stolen your Macbook from getting at your data.

-Another restriction is that you can only encrypt your system drive, so if you have photos on another internal or external drive, FileVault isn’t going to be of much help.
+Another restriction is that you can only encrypt your system drive, so if you have photos on another internal or external drive, FileVault will not be of much help.

 Here’s how to turn FileVault on: